QuentinRoy/LightMill/readme.md

 automatically imported into the database at server startup (if not already in).
 You can also specify another experiment design path with the `--experiment-design` command line option.

+## Build Your experiment

+[`lightmill-runner`](https://github.com/QuentinRoy/lightmill-js/tree/master/packages/lightmill-runner) is a JavasCript library that is used to interface your experiment application with `LightMill`.

+Additionally [`lightmill-app`](https://github.com/QuentinRoy/lightmill-js/tree/master/packages/lightmill-app) provides a set of standard views such as `blockInit` or `end` for you to use in your application.

 ## Grab the results!